Parenting is a tough job, but single parenting is an even tougher challenge. With little or no income, many struggle for survival.

 From food, cash benefits to free medical coverage, the state ensures that each member of the household benefits from whatever it has to offer.

-Montana TANF program supports temporary public assistance programs for eligible families with children under the age of 18.
-Among the program’s purposes are to provide assistance to needy families and to end dependency of needy parents by promoting job preparation and work.
+Montana TANF program provides temporary financial assistance for needy families with children under the age of 18.
+The aim is to end dependency on government benefits by promoting job preparation and work.

 TANF cash assistance is a not free ride.
 You are required to participate in the Work Readiness Component (WoRC) program which is a job training and employment program for TANF participants.